matrix-org/matrix-spec-proposals/proposals/4161-crypto-terminology.md

 In many contexts, most users are **not verified**: verification is a manual step (scanning a QR code or comparing emojis).
 (In future, verification will probably become more common thanks to "transitive trust" or "key transparency").
-When an unverified user resets their cryptographic identity, we should warn the user, so they are aware of the change.
+When an unverified user resets their identity, we should warn the user, so they are aware of the change.

-If Alice is verified with Bob, and then Alice's cryptographic identity changes (i.e. Alice resets their master cross-signing key) then this is very important to
+If Alice is verified with Bob, and then Alice's identity changes (i.e. Alice resets their master cross-signing key) then this is very important to
 Bob: Bob verified Alice because they care about proof that no-one is listening, and now someone could be.
 Bob can choose to **withdraw verification** (i.e.